denevell/Natch/README.md

  * User id is number not name
 * Misc
  * Base64 login / reg or maybe ssl?
- * Limit the thread ids, tags and usernames to certain character
  * Some kind of captcha thing on registeration.
- * More sensible threadid?
  * Start using DI
  * Inject the EntityManager via annotations
  * Entity bean null / blank problem?
  * Change error return strings to ints
  * Update swagger
  * Update so you do not need two db calls to get thread.
- * threaded posts: move tags to the thread object and not individual posts?
- * threaded posts: move subject to thread object?
- * threaded posts: moved creation date to thread?
  * Intercept json parsing errors and return 400s: register, login
  * Return user data with logon call